The 20 Best Pseudotumor Cerebri Syndrome Doctors Near Me in Austin, TX

 Offers Telehealth

-Scott Boruchow is a Neurologist in Austin, Texas.
+Scott Boruchow is a Neurologist practicing medicine in Austin, Texas.
 Dr. Boruchow is rated as an Advanced provider by MediFind in the treatment of Pseudotumor Cerebri Syndrome.
-His top areas of expertise are Cerebellar Degeneration, Migraine, Peripheral Neuropathy, and Migraine with Brainstem Aura.
-Dr. Boruchow is currently accepting new patients.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Cerebellar Degeneration, Migraine, Peripheral Neuropathy, and Migraine with Brainstem Aura.

 Austin, TX